Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

 where $E_i$ is the energy of the $i^{\text{th}}$ microstate, $k_B$ is the Boltzmann constant, $T$ is the temperature, and $g(E)$ is the density of states corresponding to energy $E$.
 The expression on the right of Eq.~\ref{eq:microstate_sum} is then approximated and re-written as a sum over `binned' energy macrostates, taking the form

 where $E_j$ is the energy of the centre of the $j^{\text{th}}$ energy bin, and $g(E_j)$ is the DOS corresponding to the $j^{\text{th}}$ energy bin.
-(Note that the first summation appearing Eq.~\ref{eq:microstate_sum} is the usual summation over microstates, that the second summation of Eq.~\ref{eq:microstate_sum} is taken over \textit{all} energies accessible to the system, but that the summation of Eq.~\ref{eq:macrostate_sum} is approximate and is a sum over the newly-defined energy bins, which are taken to represent macrostates.)
+(Note that the first summation appearing in Eq.~\ref{eq:microstate_sum} is the usual summation over microstates, and that the second summation of Eq.~\ref{eq:microstate_sum} is taken over \textit{all} energies accessible to the system.
+This is in contrast to the approximate summation of Eq.~\ref{eq:macrostate_sum}, which is a sum over the newly-defined energy bins, taken to represent macrostates.)
+If the system being studied is particularly discrete, then it is possible for energy states accessible to the system to be spaced further apart than the width of the WL energy bins.
+This can result in energy bins that have no energy states and are therefore not possible to visit, which would interfere with WL sampling.
+To remedy this, one can simply adjust the binning such that there are no bins without available energy states.
+In general, we expect this to not be an issue for systems that will benefit from the parallelisation schemes outlined within this study.

 In order to obtain the DOS, the WL algorithm performs a random walk in the configuration space of the model.
 Trial moves from an initial configuration, labelled $n$, to a proposed configuration, labelled $m$, are accepted with probability